techindro/SamyamLm-Data-Engine/README.md

 ## 📖 What is SamyamLM?

-SamyamLM is a data labeling platform built specifically for Indian languages and Indian geography.
+SamyamLM is a **breakthrough AI platform for space, defense, and enterprise** — purpose-built for Indian languages and Indian geography.
 It helps create training data for AI models using satellite images, road cameras, and Hindi text.

 ### The Name